James Kaprielian: New York Yankees

 Kaprielian was considered one of the top prospects for the 2015 MLB draft, and was selected by the New York Yankees in the first round, with the 16th overall selection.
 He signed with the Yankees, receiving a $2.65 million signing bonus, and spent his first professional season with both the GCL Yankees and Staten Island Yankees, posting a combined 0–1 record and 3.97 ERA in 11 1/3 total innings between both teams.

 Kaprielian received a non-roster invitation to spring training in 2016.
-He began the season with the Tampa Yankees, but only played in three games due to an elbow injury.
+He began the season with the Tampa Yankees, but only played in three games due to an injured flexor tendon in his right elbow.

-In 2017, Kaprielian's elbow discomfort began to persist, and he began the season on the disabled list.
-On April 13, 2017, he underwent Tommy John surgery to repair a torn ulnar collateral ligament, putting him away for the year.
+Heading into the 2017 season, Kaprielian was considered the 58th best prospect in MLB.
+His elbow discomfort persisted, and he began the season on the disabled list.
+On April 18, 2017, he underwent Tommy John surgery to repair a torn ulnar collateral ligament, ending his season.